claire-scott/tio-18-001-tio2csv/README.md

 As a semi-formal standard, some CSV parser implementations can have compatibility issues.
 These options allow the output file format to be tweaked if there are issues importing the file.

-The settings when downloaded from Github have been tested to work when importing data using Microsoft SQL Server Integration Services.
+The default settings when downloaded from Github have been tested to work when importing data using Microsoft SQL Server Integration Services.

 * **csv_header_row** is used to choose whether columns headers are written to the CSV file, by default column headers are written
 * **csv_null_value** When a vulnerability doesn't have a value for an attribute this can be used to determine what is written to the csv file, by default this value is *null*
-* **csv_newline_character** The character used to denote a new row in the CSV file '\n' is the default option, but if the CSV parser expects '\r\n' this can be set with this option
+* **csv_newline_character** The default character used to denote a new row in the CSV file '\n', but if the CSV parser expects '\r\n' this can be set with this option
-* **csv_delimiter** If a column seperator other than the default comma is required for compatibility with the parser it can be provided with this option
+* **csv_delimiter** If a column separator other than the default comma is required for compatibility with the parser it can be provided with this option
 * **csv_quote_character** A double quote is used to escape strings within the csv file by default but can be changed with this option
 * **csv_quote_everything** By default only string values are quoted, if this option is set to True then quotes will be used on every field.
 This may help the csv parser or data load, but will show numbers as strings.
 * **csv_replace_newline_character** Some CSV parsers don't like newline characters within quoted strings, (resulting in more than one text file line per data row).
 This option lets you specify a character to replace newline characters within strings.
 The application loading this data file will need to restore the newlines on load if it wants to present data properly.
 If nothing is specified it will not replace newline characters.

 ##### CSV File specification

 These options allow for adjustment of the content of the csv output file.
 If additional fields or adjustments to column headers are required they can be changed here.
-Some fields like plugin.cve contain lists of sub-items, these will be compressed into one field with items seperated by a semi-colon.
+Some fields like plugin.cve contain lists of sub-items, these will be compressed into one field with items separated by a semi-colon.

 * **csv_column_headers** This allows a list of column headers to be provided to override default column names, useful for providing more human readable headers.
 If csv_header_row is True and this value is not defined the header will use the natural column name (from the list below)
 * **csv_columns** This allows adjustment of the columns included in the CSV file.
 The field names represent a flattened version of the vulnerability export json object with hierarchy represented by dot notation.
 The list of available columns is